Damien Cook: 2019

 After a good start to the 2019 NRL season for Souths, Cook was selected to play for New South Wales in the 2019 State of Origin series.
 In the series decider at ANZ Stadium, Cook scored a brilliant individual try as New South Wales defeated Queensland 26-20 winning their second series in a row.
 The match was won in the last 20 seconds courtesy of a try scored by James Tedesco.

 Cook made a total of 26 appearances for Souths in the 2019 NRL season as the club finished third on the table and qualified for the finals.
 Cook played in all three of the club's finals games as they reached the preliminary final against the Canberra Raiders.
-Cook had a game to forget in the preliminary final which culminated when he missed a one on one tackle with Canberra forward Josh Papalii who scored under the posts to win the match 16-10.
+Cook had a game to forget in the preliminary final which culminated when he missed a one on one tackle with Canberra forward Josh Papalii who scored under the posts to win the match 16–10.
 On 7 October, Cook was named in the Australian side for the Oceania Cup fixtures.

 2020

-In round 10 of the 2020 NRL season, Cook scored two tries as Souths lost the match 20-18 against Newcastle at Bankwest Stadium.

 Cook played 23 games for South Sydney in the 2020 NRL season.
-Cook played in the club's third straight preliminary final but the club once again fell short of a grand final appearance losing to Penrith 20-16.
+Cook played in the club's third straight preliminary final but the club once again fell short of a grand final appearance losing to Penrith 20–16.

 Cook was again selected to play for New South Wales in the 2020 State of Origin series.
-In game 1 of the series he scored the opening try, but NSW lost the match 18-14.
-He played all three games in the series as New South Wales suffered a shock 2-1 series defeat.
+In game 1 of the series he scored the opening try, but NSW lost the match 18–14.
+He played all three games in the series as New South Wales suffered a shock 2–1 series defeat.

 2021

-On 30 May, Cook was selected for game one of the 2021 State of Origin series.
-Cook played in all three games as New South Wales won the series 2-1.
+Cook played in all three games of the 2021 State of Origin series as New South Wales won the series 2–1.

-Cook played a total of 24 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.
+He played a total of 24 games for South Sydney in the 2021 NRL season including the club's grand final loss to Penrith.

 2022

-In round 6 of the 2022 NRL season, Cook scored his first career hat-trick in South Sydney's 36-16 victory over Canterbury.
+In round 6 of the 2022 NRL season, Cook scored his first career hat-trick in South Sydney's 36–16 victory over Canterbury.